-Referring to our previous point of planning in advance via a timetable (point 2), if you have truly have revised all the materials that you need to, there is simply no good reason for you to panic before or during exams.
-If you panic, you are simply letting your state of mind hold you back towards achieving the grades you truly deserve after all those months of hard work and preparation you have done.
+Referring to our previous point of planning in advance via a timetable (point 2), if you have truly revised all the materials that you need, there is simply no good reason for you to panic before or during exams.
+If you panic, you are simply letting your state of mind hold you back from achieving the grades you truly deserve after all those months of hard work and preparation you have done.

 5. Get enough sleep

 We know this is a really common tip, but it’s a common tip for a reason.

 This is one point that many people including adults don’t take care of, their sleeping hours.
 Many students constantly say that they’re tired and sleep deprived.
 They can’t focus in class and start to daydream.

 Even teachers always complain that students lack vitality and enthusiasm for their classes and are not responsive to their questions and teaching.

 Studies have concluded that 8 hours of sleep is the optimum amount of sleep for most people although some people may need more or be able to function well enough with less sleep.